Shagshag/prestashop-documentation/WebserviceOutputXMLCore.md

 * Visibility: **public**
 * This method is defined by [WebserviceOutputInterface](WebserviceOutputInterface)
-* This method is defined in [classes/webservice/WebserviceOutputXML.php line 41](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputXML.php#41)
+* This method is defined in [classes/webservice/WebserviceOutputXML.php line 41](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputXML.php#L41)

-### renderErrorsFooter
+### <a name="method-renderErrorsFooter"></a>renderErrorsFooter

     mixed WebserviceOutputInterface::renderErrorsFooter()